shivasiddharth/GassistPi/README.md

 **Google's AIY image has the environment in a different directory, which will not work with this project.
 So please use the Standard Raspbian Desktop/Lite image- [Link](https://www.raspberrypi.org/downloads/raspbian/)**
 *******************************************************************************************************************************

+##NOTE: "${USER}" will automatically take your username.
+No need to change that.
+Just copy pasting the following commands on terminal will work.

 *************************************************
 ## **FIRST STEP- CLONE the PROJECT on to Pi**
 *************************************************